raspberrypilearning/comic-character/en/step_7.md

 ## Create light mode theme

-In this step, you will create a toggle slider that will allow your users switch between dark mode and light mode.
+In this step, you will create a toggle slider that will allow the user to switch between dark mode and light mode.
 The website will remember their option even if they navigate to another page.

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step7" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Light and dark**</span> colour themes are used when designing websites and apps.
 Dark mode is a colour scheme that uses light-coloured text and icons on dark backgrounds.
 Light mode is the opposite of this.
-Providing this option to users improves readability and accessibility.
+Providing this option to the user improves readability and accessibility.
 </p>

-Your `style.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.
+Your `style.css` file contains the colour scheme `.light-mode` that will be used to update your website based on the user's choices.

 #### Add toggle to the header section

 You have previously learnt how to use `<button>` elements to trigger an event.

-You will learn to use a checkbox (<input type="checkbox">) styled as a toggle slider, so your users can switch between both themes.
+You will learn to use a checkbox (<input type="checkbox">) styled as a toggle slider, so the user can switch between both themes.

 --- task ---